rtcharity/resources.eahub.org/content/guides_and_tips/a-guide-to-effective-altruism-fellowships.md

 **Channels for advertisement.** We had a two-pronged strategy for recruitment: broad & targeted.

-**Broad recruitment**: We aimed to make sure most first-years (at least) _knew_ about the Fellowship, through a broad recruitment strategy.
+**Broad recruitment:** We aimed to make sure most first-years (at least) _knew_ about the Fellowship, through a broad recruitment strategy.
 We hoped that well-thought-out messaging (accurate - not just focus on donations) could eliminate the risk of spreading low-fidelity conceptions of EA.
 The reasoning was that if we achieved this goal, hopefully only people who were truly interested in EA ideas would apply, and the selection process would be much easier.
 I believe that was the case.

 * Posters on campus (See [Appendix 1](https://drive.google.com/file/d/1tmFTUdedwT0Venjx5b8TUbQ_8cNLJxry/view) for Fall 2018 poster designed by Frankie Andersen-Wood)
 * Website